Table of Contents

 Identity Account Management

-Nexus provides a flexible and secure Identity Account Management model that allows administrators to control which actions users and services can perform within the platform.
-Access is governed through a structured combination of permissions, roles, and accounts.
+Nexus provides a flexible and secure identity account model that allows administrators to control which actions users and services can perform.
+Access is governed through a combination of permissions, roles, and accounts.

-- Permissions: Permissions are low-level, granular authorizations that control access to specific portal features and Nexus APIs.
-Examples include the ability to create, view, update, or delete various entities within the system.
+• Permissions: low-level, granular authorizations that control access to specific portal features and Nexus APIs (for example, create, view, update, or delete operations).

-- Roles: Roles group multiple permissions into logical sets.
-Assigning a role to an account grants all permissions associated with that role.
-A common example is the Administrator role, which typically provides broad access to portal functionality and is usually assigned to trusted user accounts responsible for managing the environment.
+• Roles: logical permission groups.
+Assigning a role grants all permissions within that role.
+A common example is the Administrator role, which provides broad portal access.

-- User Account: Provide access to the Nexus Portal and are intended for human users.
+• User Account: portal access for human users.

-- Service Account: Provide access to the Nexus APIs and are intended for system-to-system integrations.
+• Service Account: API access for system-to-system integrations.

 As part of your environment provisioning, we create an initial user account using an email address you provide during setup.
 This initial user is granted sufficient permissions to:

-This enables you to fully manage access within your organization from the outset.
+This enables full access management within your organization from the outset.

 NOTE